How to Implement Salesforce Multi-Factor Authentication using the Salesforce Authenticator

 In the modern world, malicious online activity and user credential theft are growing more widespread.
 Thus, safeguarding your users’ access and details is a major priority in order to secure both your company and customer data.

 MFA (Multi-Factor Authentication) is a more secure authentication solution that prevents unwanted access to your data even if your credentials (username/password) have been hacked.

-Salesforce will require all customers to use MFA to access Salesforce products from February 1, 2022 onwards.
+Salesforce will automatically enable MFA to access Salesforce products from February, 2023.

 How does MFA work?

 MFA can prevent some of the most common types of attacks.

 Using usernames and passwords alone does not provide sufficient protection, because it’s easy for bad actors to exploit weak or reused passwords.

 MFA ties user access to multiple, different types of authentication factors, making it much harder for common threats like phishing attacks or credential stuffing to succeed — which ultimately makes your Salesforce environment safer from unauthorized access by bad actors.

 For example, even if a user’s password is stolen, the odds are very low that an attacker will also be able to guess or hack the code from a user’s authentication app.

 As security threats grow increasingly common, protecting account access is more and more important.
 As a result, Salesforce is doubling down to help customers adapt to a new reality, and to do it while maintaining secure control over their systems and data.